vishalvishalgupta/aws-serverless-client/README.md

 # Client-Side React App for the AWS Serverless Project
 [AWS Serverless](https://github.com/aaronwht/aws-serverless) companion project.

-This app connects to the [AWS Serverless](https://github.com/aaronwht/aws-serverless) AWS Serveless companion project to produce a serverless CRUD application running locally.
-This repo includes the UI client-side for the whole project.
+This app connects to the [AWS Serverless](https://github.com/aaronwht/aws-serverless) companion project and produces a locally running serverless CRUD application which can be deployed to AWS.

+### This repo includes the UI for the AWS Serverless project.